coalesce-dev/monorepo/packages/store/client/README.md

 ### Setup

-Setup a schema to be used by the worker and client.
+Set up a schema to be used by the worker and client.
 For example:

 ```ts
 export type StoreState = {